GitHubAssessments/CVE_Assessments_01_2020/README.md

-The software has a long list of GUID in use, that may allow a privilege escalation.
+The software has a long list of GUID in use, that could allow privilege escalation.
 For example:

 724EF170-A42D-4FEF-9F26-B60E846FBA4F